mutasim77/ReactJS-Notebook/5.Immutability/README.md

 If you want to check if two objects contain the same value, you have to use value equality, where you compare the values of the properties of the object.

 In JavaScript, there’s no direct way to perform value equality on objects and arrays.
-If you’re working with string objects, you can use the valueOf or trim methods, which return a string value:
+If you’re working with string objects, you can use the <code>valueOf</code> or <code>trim</code> methods, which return a string value:

 ```javascript
 var str1 =  new String(‘abc’);